odoo/documentation/odoo_sh/getting_started/branches.rst

 .. image:: ./media/interface-branches-gitcommands.png
    :align: center

-Each command be copied in the clipboard to be used in a terminal, and some of them can be used directly from Odoo.sh by clicking the *run* button.
+Each command can be copied in the clipboard to be used in a terminal, and some of them can be used directly from Odoo.sh by clicking the *run* button in such case a popup will prompt the user in order to define eventual placeholders such as ``<URL>``, ``<PATH>``, ...

 Clone
 -----